The Cornerstone-Content Checklist

 What is Cornerstone Content?

 I came across an old friend of a post today about cornerstone content – it was written in 2011 by Joost de Valk over at Yoast.
 With a little bit of research, I’ve realized today that there’s precious little valuable information about what cornerstone content really is all about.
 Strange, considering there’s no dearth of content marketers out there.
 First things first, what exactly is cornerstone content?
 There are a lot of people advising other people about setting up their cornerstone content pages but how exactly is it made?
 According to Neil Patel at Quicksprout “this is the content that will make up most of what you give your readers….it’s what defines you.”
 In other words, cornerstone content plays up on your core strengths and provides your audience with rich resources to use with no strings attached.
-For instance, for Techmagnate, our cornerstone content would be centred on digital marketing – specifically SEO – since it’s one of our core strengths.
+For instance, for Techmagnate, our cornerstone content would be centred on digital marketing services – specifically SEO – since it’s one of our core strengths.

 Reasons for Using Cornerstone Content